nepton/Thingsboard.Net/README.md

     }
 }
 ```

-Leave a comment on GitHub if you have any questions or suggestions.

 ## Thanks
 * Thanks to [Flurl](https://flurl.dev/) for the great HTTP library.
 * Thanks to [Thingsboard](https://thingsboard.io/) for the great IoT platform.
 * Thanks to [Polly](https://github.com/App-vNext/Polly) for the great resilience and transient-fault-handling library.

+## Final
+Leave a comment on GitHub if you have any questions or suggestions.

+Turn on the star if you like this project.

 ## License
 This project is licensed under the MIT License